lucasfcosta/blog/_posts/2017-05-08-All-About-Recursion-PTC-TCO-and-STC-in-JavaScript.md

 ## **Get in touch!**

-**If you have any doubts, thoughts or if you disagree with anything I've written, please share it with me in the comments below or reach me at [@lfernandescosta on Twitter](https://twitter.com/lfernandescosta)**.
+**If you have any doubts, thoughts or if you disagree with anything I've written, please share it with me in the comments below or reach me at [@thewizardlucas on Twitter](https://twitter.com/thewizardlucas)**.
 I'd love to hear what you have to say.

 Thanks for reading!